How to Handle “I’m Bored” During the School Holidays (Without Losing Your Patience)

 2. Create a Simple Boredom Jar

-A boredom jar works best when it’s:
+I find that a boredom jar works best when it’s:

 -